 - Have completed a high school chemistry course

-To apply for the Chemistry Day Scholarship, bring a copy of your high school transcript to Chemistry Day and hand it in at registration.
+To apply for a Chemistry Day Scholarship, hand in a copy of your high school transcripts and a brief letter of recommendation (no more than 500 words) from a teacher, principal or other party familiar with your chemistry abilities at the UNL Chemistry Day registration desk.
 Winners will be announced at the end of the day!

 *Students who win are required to enroll at UNL as a Chemistry Major if they wish to receive their scholarship.

 Nominate an Outstanding Nebraska High School Teacher for Recognition at Chemistry Day